 Bucatini alla Carbonara is probably one of my favorite pasta dishes.
-Carbonara is a Roman dish that combines eggs and cheese and turns them into a creamy sauce bursting with flavor.
+Carbonara is a popular Roman dish (as are Amatriciana and alla Gricia) that combines eggs and cheese and turns them into a creamy sauce bursting with flavor.
 Although spaghetti is often served with Carbonara, I love how a thick bucatini handles this silky sauce.

 Carbonara is a work of art!

 Rome, Italy is the birthplace of Carbonara.
 It is only fitting that this masterpiece comes from Rome.
 If there was ever a dish that was a work of art, this is it.
 It is absolutely genius that someone took raw eggs, combined them with fried pork and pecorino romano cheese and created such a rich silky sauce all in under 10 minutes.
 It takes longer to cook the pasta then to make this simple sauce.

 In authentic Roman recipes eggs, pecorino romano, guanciale (cured pork cheek) and black pepper are the only ingredients that create the sauce.
 I have modified the recipe slightly by substituting pancetta for the guanciale and adding some garlic.
 I use pancetta, just because it is easier to find in my local market and the garlic, well because we love it.

 Is carbonara sauce made with cream?

 You will notice that I have not mentioned heavy cream or cream of any kind in the ingredients for this recipe.
 That is because there is no cream in Carbonara.
 Many cooks outside of Italy use cream to make this sauce in order to create the silky texture.
 But I guarantee that you will not need to add any cream in order to achieve the creaminess of a perfect Carbonara.

 Prepare the sauce during the last few minutes of the pasta’s cook time.